Advantages of Credit Unions

 A More Personalized Approach to Customer Service

-One of the advantages of credit unions is they are more likely to help members by offering a personalized service.
+Credit unions are more likely to help members by offering a personalized service.
 As nonprofit organizations, the unions focus more on your individual financial needs, and some credit unions also provide counseling and training to help members understand more complex financial issues.

 For example, many credit unions have a certified credit counselor who can work with members to help them see the bigger picture.
 Members can get valuable insights into how they can get out of debt, increase their credit score, and secure their long and short-term goals.